Fill your belly at these Japanese buffets

 Image credit: @yue_you_t

-Shin Yuu Japanese Restaurant might be a little inaccessible by public transport, but their Ala-Carte Buffet ($39.90++ for lunch, $52.90++ for dinner) is definitely worth the trip down.
+Shin Yuu Japanese Restaurant might be a little inaccessible by public transport, but their Ala-Carte Buffet ($39.90++ for lunch, $52.90++ for dinner) is worth the trip down.
 Specialising in maki rolls and sushi, this is where sushi lovers should head to.
 Be sure to have your fill of their signature Shin Yuu Special Aburi Sushi – torched salmon topped with a dollop of creamy mentaiko sauce.
 Tip: head down for dinner to enjoy Toro Sashimi, Taraba Kani, Zuwa Kani Tempura and ice-cream!

 Address: 16 Greenwood Avenue, Hillcrest Road, Singapore 289209